-If you are trying to figure out the fireworks of your 4th of July menu and what will make it sparkle for your family and friends – look no further.
+If you are looking for fireworks and sparkle for your 4th of July menu look no further.
 Here’s a collection of my favorite easy, healthy recipes and plan-ahead tips that will help you celebrate with a smile.

 If the group is big and you feel overwhelmed, ask for help.
 If people agree to bring dishes to support the celebration, don’t be afraid to ask if they would mind making a specific dish to fit within your plan.
 Give them the recipe if needed.

-Be sure to think about food allergies and sensitivities and have healthy options available for everyone.
-And for anyone who is a vegan or vegetarian, have nice big salads, both green and grain, like Quinoa Tabbouleh.
-And everyone love a good white bean salad.
+Ask your guests about food allergies and sensitivities and have healthy options available for everyone.
+For anyone who is a vegan or vegetarian, have nice big salads, both green and grain, like Quinoa Tabbouleh or a good bean salad.

 Save Room for Dessert

 One crowd-pleasing, make-ahead dessert is lemon almond polenta cake.
-It’s gluten-free, dairy-free, made with olive oil.
-You can reduce the sugar by using half powdered stevia.
-Serve it with fresh berries.
+It’s gluten-free and dairy-free, made with olive oil.
+You can reduce the sugar by using half monk fruit blend.
+Serve it with fresh summer berries.
 You’ll need a springform pan and baking parchment to make it.
-Pans are available at cooking stores and online.

 - Sweet Watermelon Wedges